Banata

 Monitoring

-• Convex dashboard accessible
+• Convex dashboard is accessible

-• Audit logs are being recorded
+• Audit logs are recording events

 • Webhook endpoints are registered and receiving events